 It is each student's responsibility to add and drop courses.
+Students must drop courses in the myBRTC portal or complete a drop form in the Enrollment Management office.
 Non-attendance does not guarantee automatic withdrawal from courses.
-Students who choose not to drop a course will be billed and a transcript will be created for that semester.
+Students who choose not to drop a course and do not attend the course will be billed and a transcript will be created for that semester.
+BRTC has processes in place to drop students that do not attend or access their course before census reporting each semester.
 Students must check the schedules and enrollment on MyBRTC (www.mybrtc.blackrivertech.org).
-Contact the Registrar's Office or Dean of Students' Office with any questions.
+Contact the Registrar's Office or admissions with any questions.